-- Day to day discussions on anything new that has arisen in the play yard, informal drop- in sessions and telephone calls

-- The school works in partnership with families to help them support their children's learning outside of school.

-- Having regular meetings with children and their families with opportunities to discuss their concerns and aims for the future.

-- Meetings with the SENDCo Mr Allan Qualters

-- Letting them know what is available for them and their children

-- Introduction to outside agencies.

-- Formal meetings involving other agencies
+- Day to day discussions on anything new that has arisen in the playground yard, informal drop- in sessions and telephone calls - Having regular meetings with children and their families with opportunities to discuss their concerns and aims for the future - Meetings with the SENDCO - Letting them know what is available for them and their children - Introduction to outside agencies - Formal meetings involving other agencies - School reports including attainment and progress information

-- Target data

-- School reports

-Consulting with and Involving Young People with Special Educational Needs in School.
+Consulting with and Involving Young People with SEND

 We believe that children thrive best when actively involved in their own learning.
 Depending on the age and maturity of the child and the nature of their needs this can take many forms.
 For example, children are asked to reflect on their learning as part of the review of individual plans and as part of intervention groups.
 This may be in verbal, pictorial or written form.
 They are encouraged to express what they feel has been useful to them in terms of strategies and programmes and to describe what they feel is important to them in the future.
-Children join meetings with parents and professionals to be part of the reflective process and to celebrate their successes.
+Children can join meetings with parents and professionals to be part of the reflective process and to celebrate their successes.

-Outside Agencies.
+Outside Agencies

-The other people / agencies and teams providing services to children with a special educational need / disability in school include:
+There are a range of other professionals, teams and agencies providing services to children with a special educational need / disability in school.
+These may include:

-- Educational Psychology Service
+- Educational Psychologists (independent and Local Authority appointed)

 - Language and Communication Team

 - Speech and Language Team

 - Occupational Therapy Service

 - Dyslexia / Dyscalculia Referral Team

 - Disability Team

 - Child and Adolescent Mental Health Service (CAMHS)

 - Children and Young Peoples Service (CYPS)

+- Mental Health Services Team (MHST Connect)

 - Early Help Assessment Team

-- Primary Resource and Outreach (PRO)

-- School Nurse
+- Secondary School Support Team, including Silverdale Outreach